Aurora-yzj/openwrt-selinux-policy/README.md

 This example uses Fedora 34 GNU/Linux for image building and there is atleast twenty Gigabytes of storage available on the build system.
-The policy will be deployed and tested on a Linksys WRT1900ACS wirelss router.
+The policy will be deployed and tested on a Linksys WRT1900ACS wireless router.
 In addition to the above we have access to a Git repository that can be accessed with the `https://` protocol.
 This can be a private Git repository or a public service such as GitLab or GitHub.

 ## Goals